Please register or login to continue

 ‘Since the very beginning.
 Have you forgotten, I am a Wabanaki.
 Go now’.

 I would walk with the living and the undead.
-There are numerous accounts of vampiric creatures throughout the folklores of Europe and America.
+There are numerous accounts of vampiric creatures throughout the countless folklores of Europe and America.
 If I had revealed to the reader that I was bitten by the Skadegamooch previously but had survived to live amongst the living and the undead, would the reader assume I was not mad?

 Recommend Reviews (1) Write a ReviewReport